 Administrator is required to respond in writing to the report and/or to the Program Administrators’ response to the recommendations in the report, and within one month thereafter, the EEB Evaluation Committee votes and issues the document.

 The Evaluation Administrator will be provided with a mark-up of the PSD to facilitate confirmation that the agreed updates are incorporated.
-This document and a summary memo highlighting deviations will be provided at least 3 weeks before the PSD review process is completed or finalized to allow the Evaluation Administrator to identify whether key evaluation results have been incorporated into the PSD in a timely manner and consistent with the direction of the study recommendations.
+This document and a summary memo highlighting differences will be provided at least 3 weeks before the PSD review process is completed or finalized to allow the Evaluation Administrator to identify whether key evaluation results have been incorporated into the PSD in a timely manner and consistent with the direction of the study recommendations.
 Discussion with the PAs is encouraged to facilitate speedy understanding and rationale.
 Within 3 weeks of receipt of the marked-up PSD and memo, the Evaluation Administrator will provide a memo to the Evaluation Committee identifying key remaining gaps or any concerns.

 Records of all communications during the evaluation, the Review Report and written comments will be kept on file and maintained after the evaluation has been completed.
-This information, excluding any confidential customer data, shall be available to the public without protective status.
-Any communications that include confidential customer information will be released following the guidelines in Section 2 below.
+This information, excluding any confidential data, shall be available to the public without protective status.
+Any communications that include confidential information will be released following the guidelines in Section 2 below.
 The EEB is responsible for maintaining all evaluation products, both interim and final with the exception of data, which are maintained by contractors using secure procedures for a period of five years (as mentioned below).
 Neither the third-party contractor nor the Program Administrators nor the Evaluation Administrator may release preliminary or final data without prior approval from the EEB Evaluation Committee or its designee.
 However, the Evaluation Administrators may identify project or customer data gathered for one project that could be beneficial to the State and to the conduct of evaluations if shared with another project.
-In this case, if all firms have complied with all data security procedures required by the Program Administrators, the Evaluation Administrator may request this data transfer, and will notify the Evaluation Committee at the next regular meeting..
+In this case, if the data is necessary to complete the evaluation, if all firms have complied with all data security procedures required by the Program Administrators and have been preapproved by the Evaluation Administrators, and if information is protected and kept confidential and is used solely in accordance with all contract requirements and for no other purpose , then the Evaluation Administrator may request this data transfer, and will notify the Evaluation Committee at the next regular meeting.

-Note that at the conclusion of projects, all Evaluation Contractors will be required to maintain reasonably-documented databases of input, interim, and final datasets in secure form and provide those data to the Evaluation Administrators or Evaluation Contractors or PAs or others as specified by the Evaluation Administrators via secure transfer upon request and at no fee for a period of five years.
+Note that at the conclusion of projects, all Evaluation Contractors will be required to maintain reasonably-documented databases of input, interim, and final datasets in secure form and provide those data to the Evaluation Administrators or Evaluation Contractors or Program Administrators or others as specified by the Evaluation Administrators via secure transfer upon request and at no fee for a period of five years, with special conditions if the data are confidential (noted below).

 Figure 5: Project Completion for all Evaluation Committee Studies